23 September 2021

 The CMA, the UK Competition Authority, will continue to be competent for transactions that raise competition law issues if the thresholds for a competition law assessment are met.
 This and the national security vetting will proceed in parallel but with different timeframes and might have a significant impact on the timing of completion of deals.

-Although the Bill is now going through Parliament (and so the mandatory regime will not be introduced as law until early next year), the government will be able to retroactively call-in transactions for review when they occur after the introduction of the Bill to Parliament (ie from today).
+Once the Act commences in January, the government will be able to retroactively call-in transactions for review when they occur after the introduction of the Bill to Parliament in November 2020.
 They can do so for a period of five years.

 Completing an acquisition subject to mandatory notification, or not notifying a transaction where notification is mandatory, carries heavy fines (5% of total worldwide turnover or £10 million (whichever is greater) and imprisonment up to five years).
 Transaction where notification is mandatory will be void without clearance.

 In a period of many challenges, the severity and scope of this new regime may come as a surprise to international businesses but it is part of a trend we have seen in many countries, including in Europe, to strengthen national security rules.

 A government estimate of receiving around 1000-1800 notifications a year seems conservative in our view and it is certain that the process will necessitate increasingly diligent consideration to avoid costly mistakes.

 Although the government acknowledges that many transactions will be approved without conditions, recent high-profile cases demonstrate the government’s resolve to vet transactions that raise national security concerns.

 The new regime will involve considerable costs for businesses: the large number of sectors affected and the serious consequences for not notifying as well as the suspensory effect of the new regime will impose increased challenges for foreign investments in the UK and create delays in transactions.